capaj/Moonridge/README.md

 ##Errorhandling

-All server-client communication is done by [socket.io-rpc](https://github.com/capaj/socket.io-rpc) -another project of mine, so errors are propagated for all server-side calls which return an error(or reject their promise).
+All server-client communication is done with [socket.io-rpc](https://github.com/capaj/socket.io-rpc) -another project of mine, so errors are propagated for all server-side calls which return an error(or reject their promise).

 ##Supported browsers
 ###Desktop
-    Internet Explorer 8+
+    Internet Explorer 8+ - though it needs es5shim
     Safari 4+
     Google Chrome 4+
     Firefox 4+